gcodetechnology/COMPSCIX433.6-001-Final_Project/README.md

 Machine learning final project.

 __Instructions for installing Plotly__

-o install Plotly's python package, use the package manager pip inside your terminal.
+To install Plotly's python package, use the package manager pip inside your terminal.
 If you don't have pip installed on your machine, click here for pip's installation instructions.

 $ pip install plotly or $ sudo pip install plotly